Nexmo/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/receive-call.md

 # Receive a Call

-In order to receive an incoming in-app call, you should register and listen to incoming call events by implementing the NXMClientDelegate:
+In order to receive an incoming in-app call, you should register and listen to incoming call events:

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/guides/receive-call/receive-call'